GrahamDennis/GDCoreDataConcurrencyDebugging/README.md

         [objectIDs addObject:[IdentityFunction(object) objectID]];
     }

+The compiler generates `-autorelease` calls in this situation (with optimisations turned off).
+If you want to customise which messages are logged 'unsafe', you can call `GDCoreDataConcurrencyDebuggingSetFailureHandler` to set your own concurrency failure handler with function prototype `void ConcurrencyFailureHandler(SEL _cmd);`.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.
+The example demonstrates some invalid

 ## Requirements

+Mac OS X 10.6+, iOS 3.1+

 ## Installation